 One of the best practices is to save the recognition and compliments you’ve received as you work with an organisation.
 Make sure to collect recommendations, keep year-end reviews, and ask past/current bosses and colleagues for quotes and more.
 This makes it easier to incorporate them when updating your resume.

 The difficult task is to incorporate verbal and written compliments.
 A performance appraisal may or may not contain good content for your resume, but it can definitely provide you with applicable words to describe yourself.

 Compliment: “Thank you for your great work on the sales target.
 The management appreciates your effort and wants you to lead the next sales promotion.”

 Resume Translation: Reached $20K monthly sales targets and exceeded management’s expectations by designing and executing detailed and productive sales strategy throughout team.

 Similarly, if you have received a letter of gratitude or email from a manager, vendor or client, highlight the specifics in the same way as the example above.

-Executive resume writers approach writing resumes differently—and strategically.
+As Australia’s first and only certified career storyteller and executive resume writer, I approach writing resumes differently—and strategically.
 If you’re struggling to find the WI-FM for hiring managers, unsure about your accomplishments, or not able to write without the fear of sounding boastful, the team at Total Resumes can help you shape your career documents to get you interviews.